cat-mang/LESO_Analysis_Proj/README.md

 ### 1033 FOIA Dataset

-The 1033 dataset had 243,492 rows and 8 columns.
-However, I noted that the datatset would likely be much bigger once I duplicated items that had Quantity values higher than 1.
+The 1033 dataset was publicly available and was obtained thru a FOIA request.
+The dataset date range was from 2006 to 2014 had 243,492 rows and 8 columns.
+However, each item had a "Quantity" column which indicated that the true amount of surplus equipment transfered to LE was much greater than 243,000 items.
 The link to the dataset can be found here: (https://data.world/gene/military-surplus-2014-police)

 ### Police Fatality Dataset

-The Police Fatality dateset had 28,335 rows and 29 columns.
+The Police Fatality dateset collected data from 2000 to 2020 and had 28,335 rows and 29 columns.
+The dataset recorded all fatal encounters with Law Enforcement and even provided details about the cause of death.
 The link to the dataset can be found here: (https://www.kaggle.com/datasets/djonafegnem/police-fatalities-in-the-us-from-2000-to-2020)

+### Equipment Transfers to Law Enforcement

+### Total Amount of Fatal Encounters with Law Enforcement

+### Top States and Counties with High Numbers of Militarized Equipment and High Instances of Fatal Encounters with Police

+## Predictive Modeling

+### Hypothesis Testing

+### Correlations

-### Methodology
+### Linear Regression

-#### Objectives
-1033 FOIA Dataset
-- Clean
-- Create columns by County for:
-    - Total acquisition value
-    - Total number of items acquired
-    - Total acquisition value of militarized equipment acquired
-    - Total number of militarized equipment acquired